splinesoft/Bequest/README.md

 * Something nicer to look at than a spinner and text label while it's loading
 * A slick app icon with a "B" and an arrow or something EVEN CRAZIER

+### Yacht features:

-Yacht features (as in, we'll build it from the deck of our yacht that we bought after releasing Bequest):
+(As in, we'll build them from the deck of our yacht that we bought after releasing Bequest)

 * Response asset loading timeline (waterfall)

-Brought to you by:
+### Brought to you by:

 * [Jonathan Hersh](https://github.com/jhersh)
 * ...